mvelo-081/quizzez/README.md

 ---

-## EXCLAMER - PARTIALLY VIDE CODED 🕺
+## EXCLAMER
+- Partially vibe coded `50%`🕺
+- Quiz are extracted using AI , so there might exist errors in questions and answers